wimblerobotics/Robotics_Book/book/chapters/calibrating_odom.md

    ```

    You will see a prompt in the terminal window.
 Press the ***i*** key to move the robot forward and then
-   after the robot has moved forward a bit, ideallly at least a meter, press the ***k*** key to stop the robot.
+   after the robot has moved forward a bit, ideally at least a meter, press the ***k*** key to stop the robot.

 1. As above, read the current odometry  value again and capture the ***x*** value under ***position***.
 The new ***x*** value minus the previous value is the distance the software thought the robot moved,